9 Best Leather Sneakers for Men 2025 | Minimalist, Low Profile, Dressy Sneaks

 - Order your usual sneaker size

-Thursday Boots produces this sneaker in full and half sizes.
+This sneaker is produced in full and half sizes.
 A rare but appreciated feature!
 It fits like your regular sneaker, so just buy your usual sneaker size.

 Key Highlights